MediaComem/docker-brownbag/README.md

 Running a container means **executing the specified command**, in this case `echo "hello from ubuntu"`, starting from an **image**, in this case the Ubuntu image.
 The `echo` binary that is executed is the one provided by the Ubuntu OS in the image, not your machine.

-If you list the running containers with `docker ps`, you will see that the container we just ran is not running any more.
+If you list the running containers with `docker ps`, you will see that the container we just ran is *not running*.
-A container **stops as soon as its command is done**.
+A container **stops as soon as the process started by its command is done**.
 Since `echo` is not a long-running command, the container stopped right away.

 ```bash